IQSS/dvn/doc/sphinx/source/dataverse-installer-main.rst

 not have to read through it unnecessarily.
 Instead we provide them with an easy way to get a bare-bones configuration of the DVN up and running.

+If you are interested in practicing a DVN installation in a Vagrant environment you can later throw away, please follow the instructions at https://github.com/dvn/dvn-install-demo to spin up a Linux virtual machine on your laptop with ``vagrant up``.
+When you are finished with this temporary DVN installation, you can delete the virtual machine with ``vagrant destroy``.

 If you encounter any problems during installation, please contact the development team at `support@thedata.org <mailto:support@thedata.org>`__